Liouville Conformal Field Theory on even-dimensional spheres: Liouville Conformal Field Fheory in higher dimension: the classical theory

 does not depend on $X$.
-This means that the metric $e^{2bX}g$ that minimizes the above functional is actually independent in the background metric in a given conformal class.
+Put differently, the metric $e^{2bX}g$ that minimizes the above functional is actually independent of the background metric in a given conformal class.
 Note that here we have introduced a positive parameter $b$ instead of the standard action; the reason why we do so will be made clear later when we will consider the quantum theory associated to this classical one.

-The existence of such hyperbolic metrics is not known in general; however if we do not consider anymore the assumption on the sign of the curvature an answer to this uniformisation problem exists for a large class of Riemannian manifolds (\cite[Theorem 1.1]{ND07}) : \begin{theorem} Let $(M,g)$ be a compact $d$-dimensional (with $d$ even) Riemannian manifold and assume that :\begin{itemize} \item The kernel of the GJMS operator $\mathcal{P}_g$ is made of constant functions. \item The conformal invariant $\kappa_{M}:=\int_M\mathcal{Q}_gd\lambda_g$ is not an integer multiple of $\kappa_{\mathbb{S}^d}=(d-1)!\norm{\mathbb{S}^d}$. \end{itemize} Then $(M,g)$ admits a conformal metric with constant $\mathcal{Q}$-curvature. \end{theorem}
+The existence of such metrics is not known in general; however if we do not consider anymore the assumption on the sign of the curvature an answer to this Uniformization problem exists for a large class of Riemannian manifolds (\cite[Theorem 1.1]{ND07}): \begin{theorem} Let $(\mathcal M,g)$ be a compact $d$-dimensional (with $d$ even) Riemannian manifold and assume that:\begin{itemize} \item The kernel of the GJMS operator $\mathcal{P}_g$ is made of constant functions. \item The conformal invariant $\kappa_{\mathcal M}:=\int_{\mathcal M}\mathcal{Q}_g\mathrm{d}\lambda_g$ is not an integer multiple of $\kappa_{\mathbb{S}^d}=(d-1)!\norm{\mathbb{S}^d}$. \end{itemize} Then $(\mathcal M,g)$ admits a conformal metric with constant $\mathcal{Q}$-curvature. \end{theorem}

-The particular case of the higher-dimensional sphere is also well understood since we then know explicitly the answers to this problem (\cite[Theorem 1.1]{YCY97}): \begin{theorem} Assume that $g$ is a metric on the even-dimensional sphere $\mathbb{S}^d$, conformally equivalent to the standard one $g_0$.
+The particular case of the higher-dimensional sphere is also well understood since we then know explicitly the answers to this problem (\cite[Theorem 1.1]{YCY97}): \begin{theorem} Assume that $g$ is a metric on the even-dimensional sphere $\mathbb{S}^d$, conformally equivalent to $g_0$.
 If the $\mathcal{Q}$-curvature of $g$ is constant then necessarily it is of the form $g=\frac{\text{Vol}_g(\mathbb{S}^d)}{\norm{\mathbb{S}^d}}\psi^*g_0$ for some M\"obius transform $\psi$ of the sphere. \end{theorem}

-\paragraph{The Liouville functional with conical singularities}
+\subsubsection{The Liouville functional with conical singularities}